Glitches far from transient gravitational-wave events do not bias inference: Results

 We first introduce the percentile-percentile (P-P) test, a standard method to determine if an ensemble of posteriors are statistically robust~\cite{Gibbons2003, Cook_PP_test}.
 In a P-P test, a set of simulations is generated by drawing parameters from the prior distribution of a model.
 The posterior is then computed with the same model and prior.
 If the prior reflects the underlying population (including the noise model) and the posteriors have the correct statistical coverage, the percentiles of the true parameter values within their respective posteriors should follow a uniform distribution.
 Consequently, the cumulative distribution function (CDF) of these percentiles should form a diagonal line with a slope of 1.

-We perform this test with $400$ simulated CBC signals (without glitches) in Gaussian noise and the CBC prior of Table~\ref{tab:CBCPrior}.
+We perform this test with $400$ simulated CBC signals (without glitches) in Gaussian noise \and with parameters drawn from the CBC prior of Table~\ref{tab:CBCPrior}.
 The leftmost panel of Fig.~\ref{fig:cbc_glitch_PP} shows the CDF for each of the 15 CBC model parameters.
 All parameters lie within the 3-sigma confidence region (indicated by the gray outline) as expected.
 This demonstrates that the $\BWCpp$ CBC sampler is unbiased under the conditions of the P-P test.